What Is Earnest Money In Real Estate?

 If you’re giving earnest money, there are some actions beyond contingencies that you can take to protect it and ensure that it either gets used for its intended purpose on your closing costs or can be refunded when the appropriate contingency is triggered.

 Never give earnest money directly to the seller.
 You always want to give it to a third party.
 The best option is to have the title company put it in an escrow account.
-Get a receipt.
+Make sure you get a receipt for this transaction.

-The home buying process involves a large financial transaction and can certainly be a complex journey with many checkpoints along the way, but having a better understanding of what to expect should help give you the confidence you need to move forward.
+The home buying process involves a large financial transaction and can certainly be a complex journey with many checkpoints along the way.
+Having a better understanding of what earnest money is and how it works should help give you the confidence you need to move forward with purchasing your new home.